oracle/docker-images/OracleWebLogic/samples/12213-webtier-apache/README.md

         $ docker run -v <host-config-dir>:/config -w /config -d -p 80:80 12213-apache

-Note: you can also mount the file directly as follows.
+**Note**: You can also mount the file directly as follows:

-        $ docker run -v <host-config-dir>/custom_mod_wl_apache.conf:/config/custom_mod_wl_apache.conf -w /config -d -p 80:80 12213-apache

-Once the mounting is done, the `custom_mod_wl_apache.conf` file will replace the built-in version of the file.
+After the mounting is done, the `custom_mod_wl_apache.conf` file will replace the built-in version of the file.

 ## Stop an Apache Instance